unlhcc/r-novice-gapminder/_episodes/16-plyr.md

 > ## Challenge 1
 >
-> Calculate the average life expectancy per continent.
-Which has the longest?
-> Which had the shortest?
-{: .challenge}

-> ## Challenge 2
->
-> Calculate the average life expectancy per continent and year.
-Which had the
-> longest and shortest in 2007?
-Which had the greatest change in between 1952
-> and 2007?
-{: .challenge}

-> ## Advanced Challenge
->
-> Calculate the difference in mean life expectancy between
-> the years 1952 and 2007 from the output of challenge 2
-> using one of the `plyr` functions.
-{: .challenge}

-> ## Alternate Challenge if class seems lost
->
 > Without running them, which of the following will calculate the average
 > life expectancy per continent:
 >